avr2002/hyperparameter-optimization/Section-06-Bayesian-Optimization/README.md

 ### Bayes' Rule Value:

-- **Key application of Bayes' Rule when A is data and B is parameters.**
+- **Key application of Bayes' Rule is when A is data and B is parameters.**

 - **A model specifies $P(data|parameters)$ and the prior $P(parameters)$**